kenpchess/PGNdbkp_master/README.md

   * Allows the current game or a range of games to be exported to a PDF file with graphic board diagrams (smaller version of on-screen chessboard) and engine analysis.
-These are essentially make-your-own PDF chessbooks (only partially working under Windows, no engine analysis scores at this time).
+These are essentially make-your-own PDF chessbooks (only partially working under Windows, still a work in progress!).

   * Stockfish or UCI engine interaction.
 Allows chess engine to analyze moves or positions.
 The default engine location is updatable.
+On MacOs make sure you have your "Security Preferences" set to allow Stockfish to run.
+MacOs blocks most "outsider" downloads like Stockfish until you tell it otherwise.

   * Play a game directly against Stockfish or another UCI engine.